Learning to Generate Unit Test via Adversarial Reinforcement Learning: Experiments

-In this section, we demonstrate the effectiveness of \metabbr in training LLM for generating high-quality unit tests, compared to other baselines.
-First, we assess the quality of the generated unit tests based on Best-of-N improvement and unit test fidelity.
-Additionally, we compare \metabbr with recent baseline CURE, under the training setup identical to CURE for fair comparison.
+In this section, we demonstrate the effectiveness of \metabbr in training LLMs to generate high-quality unit tests, compared with strong baselines.
+We first assess the quality of the generated unit tests using Best-of-$N$ improvement and unit test fidelity.
+We then compare \metabbr against a recent RL-based baseline, CURE.